decidim/decidim/docs/customization/maps.md

 - [A geocoding server][link-wiki-geocoding] in order to turn user entered addresses into [geocoordinates][link-wiki-geocoordinates].
-- [A tile server][link-wiki-tile-server] for the dynamic maps, preferrably one that is compatible with the default [Leaflet][link-leaflet] map library.
+- [A map tile server][link-wiki-tile-server] for the dynamic maps, preferrably one that is compatible with the default [Leaflet][link-leaflet] map library.
 - [A static map image server][link-wiki-static-maps] for the static map images e.g. on the proposal pages.